deckhouse/deckhouse/docs/documentation/pages/module-development/RUN.md

   module-one  true                7s    Ignored: unknown module name
   ```

-- View the `ModuleSource` resource.
+- View the ModuleSource object.

   Example output if the module source has problems with downloading the module: